NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Hippogriff Feather.md

 * * *

 Tawny-colored hippogriff feathers can be up to 2 feet long.
-Used as a catalyst with a [[Spells/Ghostly Carrier|Ghostly Carrier]] spell, a single _hippogriff feather_ grants the hand semicorporeal wings that increase the hand's maneuverability.
+Used as a catalyst with a [[Ghostly Carrier|Ghostly Carrier]] spell, a single _hippogriff feather_ grants the hand semicorporeal wings that increase the hand's maneuverability.
 The hand has a range of only 60 feet, but its increased agility grants it a +1 status bonus to its AC and Reflex saves.

 *Source: Pathfinder Howl of the Wild*
 *ORC*